Warning public debt could soar as population ages

 The UK's public debt could soar as the population ages and tax receipts fall, the government's independent forecaster has warned.

-The Office for Budget Responsibility said debt could rise to more than 300% of the size of the economy by 2070, up from around 100% currently.
+The Office for Budget Responsibility (OBR) said debt could rise to more than 300% of the size of the economy by 2070, up from around 100% currently.

 Climate change and geopolitical tensions also posed "significant" risks to government finances, it added.